-- 1 Start RealPresence Desktop application and in the Individual Account box click Enter. - 2 Click Activate to activate the application with a license.
-Then do one of the following: - Click More to select a license file. - The license file is a .txt file that contains the license number and activation key. - Specify your License Number and Activation Key Code manually. - You can press the TAB key to navigate among different text fields. - You can also copy your key string, click in the first text field, and then press Ctrl + V to paste it. - 3 Click Activate.
+- 1 Start RealPresence Desktop application and in the Individual Account box select Enter. - 2 Select Activate to activate the application with a license.
+Then do one of the following: - Select More to select a license file.

+The license file is a .txt file that contains the license number and activation key.

+Specify your License Number and Activation Key Code manually.

+You can press the TAB key to navigate among different text fields.

+You can also copy your key string, select in the first text field, and then press Ctrl + V to paste it.

+3 Select Activate.